grinsted/grinsted_firn_model-publication-package/README.md

 <sup>2</sup> Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research, Bremerhaven, Germany

+## ENTRY POINT

+If you want to play with these scripts, then your entry point should be 9_implications.ipynb

+(That will show you how everything is being used.)

 ## Desciption of files

 | File                            | Description                                         |